-There is a belief among some applicants that paying more in taxes means that your chances of getting your Singapore permanent residence application approved will be higher.
+There is a belief among some applicants that paying more in taxes means that your chances of getting your Singapore PR application approved will be higher.
 Is there any truth behind that?
 Let us find out more!

 First of all, because Singapore has a progressive tax system for individuals, this means that the higher your drawn salary for the year, the more you will need to pay both in terms of the percentage as well as the actual dollar amount.
 Therefore, generally speaking, the more you pay in terms of taxes, the higher your income, which is always beneficial when it comes to increasing your chances of approval as the state always want wealthy individuals to live in it.

 Second of all, the number of times you pay can also appear to be a factor in increasing your probability of success.
 However, the real reason behind that is because it demonstrates that you are serious about living in and working in SG.
 It is not so much about the amount you actually pay yearly over the years, but it demonstrates your time spent in the country clearly with hard proof.